Vicki McWilliam

 She continues her research alongside her clinical role and is passionate about streamlining the interface between clinical care and research.
 Her program of work is focused on exploring dietary interventions that will prevent food allergy development and improve the management and treatment of established food allergies.

-Dr Vicki McWilliam is a Clinician-Scientist fellow in the Population Allergy Group, Senior dietitian in the Department of Allergy and Immunology at the Royal Children's Hospital and Senior Research Fellow in the Department of Paediatrics at the University of Melbourne.
+Working in the Population Allergy group at MCRI, she is also a Senior dietitian in the Department of Allergy and Immunology at The Royal Children's Hospital (RCH)and Senior Research Fellow in the Department of Paediatrics at the University of Melbourne.

 Vicki is one of Australia's leading paediatric allergy dietitians with more than 20 years of clinical experience and a decade of specialisation in food allergy.
 Her expertise has seen her not only involved in the care of children and families with food allergies but teaching, training, resource development, service delivery review and policy work in the area of food allergy.